 A major God-ordained responsibility of government is the punishment of evildoers (1 Peter 2:13–14).
 Within that vein is the awesome responsibility of just treatment through due process.
 A major portion of the job description of every elected official is to make sure the nation has an excellent judiciary system, especially God-fearing righteous judges (ones who, I might add, support the laws of the land—not make them up!).
 I have purposefully reversed the order of the following Scriptures in order to display the causal and reflective aspects of just leadership as it pertains to the longevity of a nation’s vitality:

 In ancient times kings would decree justice from their thrones.
 They were to rule in fear of God.
-So it should be today in our lawmaking, police enforcement, and judicial appointments.
+So should be our lawmaking, police enforcement, and judicial appointments today.
 States Proverbs 24:23b–25:

 To show partiality in judgment is not good.
 He who says to the wicked, “You are righteous,” peoples will curse him, nations will abhor him; but to those who rebuke the wicked will be delight, and a good blessing will come upon them.